wtonribeiro/nominal-ac/Impl-Equiv/README.md

 8) At the Utop prompt is possible to test some inputs for each equality checking implementation.
-Examples:
+Follows some examples:

-   utop # equiv_rec Nil eq00 eq01;;
+   utop # equiv Nil eq00 eq01;;
    - : Basics.bool = False

    utop # eff_equiv Nil eq00 eq01;;